-The DRAIR ADVISER system can be characterized as a tool to support database decision making.
-That is, it supports a decision-making process that relies heavily on a large amount of data.
-As indicated previously, OR analysts originally had to access a number of different, independent databases to generate specific data reports from which they could obtain the data they needed for analyzing and interpreting the status of a particular aircraft end item.
-The five databases accessed are illustrated in figure 2; they are maintenance (D056), supply (D041), flying hours and sorties (G033), mission-capable hours (D165), and support costs (VAMOSC).
-Most of these databases are older Fortran- or COBOL-based applications that were not designed for integration with each other.
-To put all these data onto a single machine and into a single database, a relational database design was developed that could incorporate all required data fields.
-Because different pieces of data were used as keys for the different databases, tables containing cross-references were needed to provide a way to correlate data from one system with data from another.
-The resulting database, once loaded, is approximately 1.6 GB in size.
+The DRAIR Advisor system can be characterized as a tool to support "database decision making."
+That is, it supports a decision making process that relies heavily on a large amount of data.
+As indicated above, OR analysts originally had to access a number of different, independent databases to generate specific data reports from which they could obtain the data they needed for analyzing and interpreting the status of a particular aircraft end item.
+The five databases accessed are illustrated in Figure 2, and are maintenance (D056), supply (D041), flying hours and sorties (G033), mission capable hours (D165), and support costs (VAMOSC).
+Most of these databases are older, Fortran- or Cobolbased applications that were not designed for integration with each other.
+In order to put all of this data onto a single machine and into a single database, a relational database design was developed that could incorporate all required data fields.
+Because different pieces of data were used as keys for the different databases, tables containing cross references were needed to provide a way to correlate data from one system with data from another.
+The resulting database, once loaded, is approximately 1.6 gigabytes in size.
 The database is composed of 21 tables and over 200 fields.
-Because of the large size of the database, search speed and retrieval were an issue.
-A faster data-access methodology based on binary search techniques, called B-trees, was incorporated into the database design.
-In addition, to increase the speed of access to the data, the DRAIR ADVISER system was hosted on a dedicated computer with 5 GB of disk space.
-This amount of space was necessary to accommodate preprocessing of data prior to loading in the DRAIR database.
-The platform selected was the IBM Rs 6000/930 RISC (reduced instruction set chip)-based computer.
-It provided not only the necessary disk storage but also the performance needed to support the DRAIR ADVISER system.
-The UNIFY 2000 relational database management system was used to implement the DRAIR database.
+Due to the large size of the database, search speed and retrieval were an issue.
+A faster data access methodology based on binary search techniques, called B-trees, was incorporated into the database design.
+In addition, to increase the speed of access to the data, the DRAIR Advisor system was hosted on a dedicated computer with five gigabytes of disk space.
+This amount of space was necessary to accommodate pre-processing of data prior The platform to loading in the DRAIR database. selected was the IBM RS 6000/930 RISC-based computer which provided not only the necessary disk storage, but also the performance needed to support the DRAIR Advisor system.
+The Unify 2000 relational database management system was used to implement the DRAIR database.